Campus Improvement Plan

 Evaluation Data Sources: Campus Emergency Operation Procedures Documents

-Strategy 1: EMERGENCY OPERATIONS PROCEDURES: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.
+Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.

-Strategy's Expected Result/Impact: Campus EOP is turned in and filed by September 1st.
+Strategy's Expected Result/Impact: Submitted campus EOP in September

-Staff Responsible for Monitoring: Safety Committee
+Staff Responsible for Monitoring: Campus Safety Officer

-Strategy 2: Update campus EOP annually and train staff at the start of each school year.
+Strategy 2: Update campus EOPs annually and train staff at the start of each school year

-Strategy's Expected Result/Impact: Campus procedures maintained in campus EOPs.
-Staff training documents maintained.
+Strategy's Expected Result/Impact: Campus procedures maintained in campus EOP Staff training documents maintained

-Staff Responsible for Monitoring: Safety Committee Administrators
+Staff Responsible for Monitoring: Campus Safety Officer

 Goal 4: Fiscal Responsibility